Bonnie Bramlett: Solo career

 She released her first solo album Sweet Bonnie Bramlett in 1973, recorded with the Average White Band whose name she initially proposed.
-That album presaged the Disco movement, particularly with the track Crazy 'Bout My Baby played heavily in underground dance clubs like the Gallery in New York.
+That album presaged the Disco movement, particularly with the track "Crazy 'Bout My Baby" played heavily in underground dance clubs like the Gallery in New York.
 The song is featured on Nicky Siano's Legendary The Gallery on Soul Jazz Records.
 Her second album It's Time peaked at #168 on the Billboard 200 in 1975.

-In 1973/74, Bramlett toured the United States and Canada, with her band, 'The Entertainers', promoting her new album and herself as a single artist.
-That musical entourage featured: Michael 'Papabax' Baxter on the keyboards; Little Moe Mosely on drums; Doc Schwebke on bass; Michael Elliot, Donnie Dacus, and Phillip John Diaz on guitars; Larry Williams, Jimmy Reed and Big John Rayford on saxophones; background singers; Carolyn (Brandt) Corlew, Lagatha (Smallwood) Wharton, and Lea Santos..and Bandleader, Gabe Flemings on trumpet.
+In 1973/74, Bramlett toured the United States and Canada, with her band, The Entertainers, promoting her new album and herself as a single artist.
+That musical entourage featured: Michael "Papabax" Baxter on the keyboards; Little Moe Mosely on drums; Doc Schwebke on bass; Michael Elliot, Donnie Dacus, and Phillip John Diaz on guitars; Larry Williams, Jimmy Reed and Big John Rayford on saxophones; background singers Carolyn (Brandt) Corlew, Lagatha (Smallwood) Wharton, and Lea Santos; and bandleader, Gabe Flemings, on trumpet.

 Bramlett continued to contribute vocals to recordings by other artists, including Little Feat and the Allman Brothers Band.

 In 1979, Bramlett travelled to Havana, Cuba, to participate in the historic Havana Jam festival, alongside Stephen Stills, the CBS Jazz All-Stars, the Trio of Doom, Fania All-Stars, Billy Swan, Weather Report, Mike Finnegan, Kris Kristofferson, Rita Coolidge and Billy Joel, plus an array of Cuban artists such as Irakere, Pacho Alonso, Tata Güines and Orquesta Aragón.
 Her performance appears in Havana Jam '79 a documentary film by Ernesto Juan Castellanos.

 While on tour with Stills in 1979, Bramlett punched Elvis Costello in the face at a hotel bar in Columbus, Ohio, after Costello referred to James Brown as a "jive-ass nigger" and Ray Charles a "blind, ignorant nigger."
-Costello apologized at a press conference in New York City a few days later, stating he had been drunk and had been trying to be obnoxious in order to bring the conversation to a swift conclusion.
+Bramlett having brought his remarks to the attention of the press, Costello apologized at a press conference in New York City a few days later, stating he had been drunk and had been trying to be obnoxious in order to bring the conversation to a swift conclusion.
 According to Costello, "it became necessary for me to outrage these people with about the most obnoxious and offensive remarks that I could muster."

 Bramlett guest-starred in an episode of Fame in 1986.